By Wes Howard-Brook and Sue Ferguson Johnson

 Our Lenten journey concludes with the greatest narrative ever written: the Passion according to John.
 The story cannot simply be read; it cries out to be entered.
 Each verse calls readers more deeply into the drama.
 No matter how many times we’ve heard it, it is always new, as God’s Word is always new, pouring its living water upon parched, world-weary disciples.
 Are we ready this year, this day, this very hour, to take up the invitation to enter the Passion?

-As Lent comes to an end, let us dare to enter this story once again.
-Let us not be afraid to know ourselves and one another as God knows us–weak, often afraid, yet seeking God’s presence, yearning ever more deeply to do God’s will in the world.
+As Lent comes to an end, let us dare to enter the story once again.
+Let us not be afraid to know ourselves and one another as God knows us–weak, often afraid, yet seeking God’s presence, yearning ever more deeply to do God’d will in the world.
 And let us wait in expectancy of the empty tomb, God’s refusal to allow evil the last word.

 This reflection was written by Wes Howard-Brook and Susan Ferguson Johnson in the reflection booklet, Transforming Encounter, Radical Discipleship: A Lenten Journey, 2004.
 Photo is by John H. Wright.
 To read any of the reflections and resources from throughout Lent 2012, click here.